helpfulrobot/cwsoft-silverstripe-shortcode/README.md

-# Shortcode module for CMS SilverStripe 3
+# cwsoft-shortcode module for CMS SilverStripe 3.x
 This module provides some handy shortcode methods ready to use from your [SilverStripe CMS](http://silverstripe.org) WYSIWYG editor.

 The `cwsoft-shortcode` module builds up on the shortcode function first introduced with SilverStripe 2.4.
 Shortcodes can best be thought of a kind of placeholders entered in the WYSIWYG editor, which gets replaced with PHP output just before beeing displayed on the screen.
 This allows to add dynamic content to a specific position inside a WYSIWYG page.

 ----------------------------------------
-***Shortcode methods provided:***
+***cwsoft-shortcode methods provided:***

 - [cwsHideMailto](https://github.com/cwsoft/silverstripe-shortcode#shortcode-cwshidemailto): obfuscates the mailto part of mailto links
 - [cwsRandomQuote](https://github.com/cwsoft/silverstripe-shortcode#shortcode-cwsrandomquote): displays a random quote from a text file
 - [cwsRandomImage](https://github.com/cwsoft/silverstripe-shortcode#shortcode-cwsrandomimage): displays a random image from your assets folder

 ## Download
 The latest stable release of the `cwsoft-shortcode` module is available as ZIP or TAR archive in GitHubs [download area](https://github.com/cwsoft/silverstripe-shortcode/downloads).
-[Previous releases](https://github.com/cwsoft/silverstripe-shortcode/tags) are still available for download, but are no longer maintained.
-The development history of the shortcode module can be tracked via [GitHub](https://github.com/cwsoft/silverstripe-shortcode/commits/master).
+[Older releases](https://github.com/cwsoft/silverstripe-shortcode/tags) are still available for download, but are no longer maintained.
+The development history of the cwsoft-shortcode module can be tracked via [GitHub](https://github.com/cwsoft/silverstripe-shortcode/commits/master).

 Note: An older, but unsupported version for SilverStripe 2.4.x can be found and downloaded in the [2.4.x branch](https://github.com/cwsoft/silverstripe-shortcode/tree/2.4.x) at GitHub.